What to Expect on Your Glider Ride Over Vancouver Island

 Before You Even Set Foot on the Airfield

-Let's address the elephant in the room: yes, you're probably feeling a mix of excitement and nerves right now.
+Ok, so you’ve booked a flight and you're feeling a mix of excitement and nerves right now.
 That's completely normal!
 Many first-time passengers arrive at Vancouver Island Soaring Centre wondering if they've made the right decision.
 Spoiler alert: by the time you land, you'll already be planning your next flight.

 Your Ground Briefing: Knowledge is Confidence